DavidMatthewFraser/easy-to-git/README.md

 - Git and GitHub are the industry standards for collaboration on coding projects, it is good to become familiar with these tools
 - Teamwork and collaboration are important skills ... and they can also be really fun!
 This project encourages both teamwork and collaboration.
 Further, we have a small, active community that is happy to work with you.
 - There are a lot of open-source projects out there and it can be hard to find one to get started with.
 This project offers several ways to start your journey as an open-source contributor.
 - There are GitHub projects that offer an easy way to make your first contribution.
-This project further offers fun and interactive challenges to get you even more comfortable using version control.
+Further, this project offers fun and interactive challenges to get you even more comfortable using version control.

 # How to contribute (short version)